 6. The Designer Begins Building Your Website (5-21 Days).

 Once you approve the design, your designer should take the time to start coding your website.
 Depending on the complexity of the project, this timeframe can range from a few days to a few weeks.

-If your outsourced designer is open to it, ask for progress updates mid-week or so.
+If your outsourced designer is open to it, ask for progress updates on a weekly or bi-weekly basis.
 You can also establish check-ins during the initial meeting to set determined dates for the progress reports.
 This helps you stay in the loop regarding any issues that may be impeding the website design.

 Plus, you’ll be able to spot any errors or changes early on to prevent any big changes during the final review stage.
 This can speed up time to completion, getting your brand new website up and running quicker.